Primeira Liga

 Match preview

-Rio Ave have battled with inconsistency throughout the league campaign, with the majority of their problems in the earlier part coming from an inability to turn draws into wins, but they appear to have unlocked another level of difficulty, as resilience has waned off in recent times.
+Rio Ave have battled with inconsistency throughout the league campaign, with the majority of their problems in the earlier part coming from an inability to turn draws into wins, but the Vilacondenses appear to have unlocked another level of difficulty.

-Having lost just three of their opening 13 Primeira Liga games (W3, D7), Sotiris Silaidopoulos’s men have now suffered defeats in four of their last six outings (W1, L1), including a 4-0 thrashing at Nacional last weekend, a result which further continued a concerning pattern.
+Sotiris Silaidopoulos’s men, who lost just three of their opening 13 Primeira Liga games (W3, D7), have now suffered defeats in four of their last six outings (W1, L1), including a 4-0 thrashing at Nacional last weekend, a result which further continued a concerning pattern.

 The Vila do Conde outfit’s recent struggles have come from them switching off totally at both ends, with all four of those latter losses coming when they draw a blank, while letting in two or more goals in three of those setbacks.

-Playing on familiar ground this weekend brings little conviction, as the Vilacondenses have managed just two wins in 10 home games this campaign (D4, L4), while all four losses have come when they drew blank, so getting a result here hinges on how the hosts turn up in attack.
+Playing on familiar ground brings little conviction, as the Vilacondenses have managed just two wins in 10 home games this campaign (D4, L4), with all four losses coming when they drew a blank, meaning getting a result on Saturday will hinge on how the hosts turn up in attack.

 Meanwhile, a leaky defence also puts the visitors in danger of leaving Rio Ave empty-handed, having conceded a whopping 44 goals – the second worst in the division – with 23 of those coming on their travels.